Intra-articular therapy, or joint injections, may help relieve arthritis pain and inflammation.

 Stem cell therapy in dogs uses adult, or mesenchymal, stem cells.
 The adult stem cells will be collected from your dog’s own fat or bone marrow, either of which requires a minor surgical or invasive procedure performed under anesthesia.

 It’s important to note that no stem cell therapy has currently been proven to be regenerative.
-However, stem cell therapy is very likely the way of the future for managing canine arthritis and many other diseases.
+However, there is a lot of ongoing research in this area.

 Hyaluronic Acid (HA)